Yefeng0920/stat_error_MA_git/README.md

 # Reproducibility package

-## Transparency declaration

-The authors affirm that the manuscript is an honest, accurate, and transparent account of the study being reported, and no important aspects of the study have been omitted.

-## Reproducibility declaration

 This repository contains all data and code that can be used to reproduce all results reported in the following manuscript:

 > Yefeng Yang, František Bartoš, Maximilian Maier, T. D. Stanley, Malgorzata Lagisz, & Shinichi Nakagawa.
 Credibility crisis: quantitative analysis of the trustworthiness of science.
 2024.

+## Transparency and reproducibility declaration

+The authors affirm that the manuscript is an honest, accurate, and transparent account of the study being reported, and no important aspects of the study have been omitted.
+All results and figures reported in the main text and supplementary materials are fully reproducible.

 ## Structure